British Society for Research on Ageing

 Governance and Leadership

-The BSRA maintains a Scientific Advisory Board and Board of Trustees to oversee its charitable activities and grant programs.
-The organization follows the Association of Medical Research Charities peer review principles for grant evaluation.
-The society also awards the Lord Cohen Medal and maintains a Conference Awards Hall of Fame to recognize exceptional contributions to ageing research.
+The BSRA maintains a Scientific Advisory Board and Board of Trustees to oversee its charitable activities and grant programmes.
+The society also awards the Lord Cohen Medal and maintains a Conference Awards Hall of Fame to recognise exceptional contributions to ageing research.

 How to Apply